telekom/style-doc/README.md

 # Style-Doc

-Style-Doc is Black for Python Docstrings and reStructuredText (rst).
+Style-Doc is Black for Python docstrings and reStructuredText (rst).
 It can be used to format docstrings ([Google docstring format](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings)) in Python files or [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).

 ![One Conversation](https://raw.githubusercontent.com/telekom/style-doc/main/docs/source/imgs/1c-logo.png)
 <br/>
-This project is maintained by the [One Conversation](https://www.welove.ai/) program of [Deutsche Telekom AG](https://www.telekom.com/).
+This project is maintained by the [One Conversation](https://www.welove.ai/) team of [Deutsche Telekom AG](https://www.telekom.com/).
 It is based on the [`style_doc.py`](https://github.com/huggingface/transformers/blob/23ab0b6980e8af5e0b42905d8c09d388245a029d/utils/style_doc.py) script from [The HuggingFace Inc. team](https://huggingface.co/).